Concerned Veterans for America Foundation focuses on educating veterans on resources for PTSD and the hope for healing and thriving after service.

 And finally, it’s a little bit of a long journey, but with effective treatment and the right people and the right support, you can overcome anything.

 Miguel Ocegueda served in the United States Army and the New Jersey National Guard for 13 years during which he served multiple combat deployments in Iraq.
-Miguel currently works as Chief Operating Officer for Headstrong, a veteran operated nonprofit offering cost-free, barrier-free, stigma-free mental health treatment for military veterans and their families.
+Miguel currently works for Headstrong, a veteran operated nonprofit offering cost-free, barrier-free, stigma-free mental health treatment for military veterans and their families.

-If you or someone you know is struggling with PTSD or mental health issues, the Veterans Crisis Line is available by calling 1-800-273-8255 (then press 1) or texting 838255.
+If you or someone you know is struggling with PTSD or mental health issues, the Veterans Crisis Line is available by dialing 988 (then press 1) or texting 838255.
 The Vet Center is also available and staffed by combat veterans and military families ready to talk about military experiences and any other issues veterans are facing.
 That number is 877-WAR-VETS (927-8387).